foundersandcoders/coursebook/src/workshops/node-express-server/index.md

 ## Starting the server

 Our Node program has a functioning server, but that server isn't currently listening for requests.
-We need to tell it to do so, and what port it should listen on:
+Servers need to connect to the internet and listen for incoming HTTP requests on via a "port".

+{% box %}

+A "port" is an entry/exit point on a computer to allow network connections (like an airport allows people in/out of a country).
+HTTP uses port 80 by default (and HTTP uses 443), so you don't normally see them in URLs on the web.
+E.g. when you visit `https://google.com` you are really going to `https://google.com:443`.

+When you're running a server locally in development it's common to use a random number like 3000 or 8080.
+You can access a port by adding it to a URL like this: `http://localhost:3000`.

+{% endbox %}

+We can tell our server to listen on a port like this:

 ```js
 const express = require("express");